metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 The same default CWNPs are deployed and the container images are pulled from the private registry.
 Also DNS and NTP are configured to use the private DNS and NTP servers.
 The only difference to the `forbidden` mode is that CWNPs and Service Type Loadbalancers can be created without the restriction that only allowed networks are allowed.

-Pulling container images is theoretically possible, if a cluster creates a CWNP which allows network access to a external registry.
-But most container registries serve the container images from large CDN Networks which have a lot of ip addresses.
+Pulling container images is theoretically possible if a cluster user creates a CWNP which allows network access to an external registry.
+But most container registries serve the container images from large CDN networks which have a lot of ip addresses.
 Simply adding the ip address of docker.io is therefore not sufficient.

 ## Application Container Images

 In order to deploy application containers into a cluster with Internet Access `forbidden` a private registry must be provided.
-This private registry must be located in list of allowed networks.
+This private registry must be located in the list of allowed networks.
-The DNS name of the registry must resolve in the public DNS Servers.
+The DNS name of the registry must resolve in the public DNS servers.
 The registry must be secured with a TLS certificate which is also valid with the ca-certificates from the worker node, e.g. vanilla debian ca-certificates.

 ## Implementation

-To achieve this functionality modifications has been implemented in various components in metal-stack, this includes:
+To achieve this functionality modifications have been implemented in various components in metal-stack, this includes:

 ### Gardener Extension Provider Metal